jwstegemann/fritz2-docs/StylingDSL.md

     width(sm = { full }, lg = { "768px" })
     color { primary }
 ```
+The concrete definition of the breakpoints (by media-query) ist part of each `Theme`.

 In accordance with mobile-first, when no value is given for a particular size, the next smaller one will be applied.
 In the example above, `smaller` would be used for `md`, `lg`, and `xl`.
 If only one value is given, it will be used for all sizes.